Welcome to the Armstrong Siddeley Owners Club

 The club aims to make owning or being interested in Armstrong Siddeley Motors’ products, social and engineering history a more enjoyable and rewarding experience.
 It does this by providing:

 We hold the most extensive range of spare parts for Armstrong Siddeley vehicles in the world, having bought the entire stock of the original company.
 We have an extensive re-manufacturing programme in conjunction with our sister clubs sourcing new stock where available and commissioning refurbishment of items as required in addition to stocking a large quantity of original factory stock and used parts.
 From time to time the Stores also has knowledge of complete cars for sale as restoration projects.
-Parts are available to members only, but membership is open to all to join.
 Our stores are located near Bradford-on-Avon and is open every Monday and Tuesday with a full-time stores manager in attendance.
 For convenience orders can be placed by phone or email and are dispatched promptly.

 Technical expertise and support